teamgofer/MeetNow_WebApp/docs/TROUBLESHOOTING.md

 **Symptoms:**
 - Map does not center on selected location when expected
-- Bird's Eye View doesn't show both points
+- Focus doesn't properly update when selecting locations from search
-- Vicinity mode not focusing on user location
+- Inconsistent behavior when clicking the map

 **Possible Causes and Solutions:**

-1. **Mode Switching Issues**
+1. **Controller Integration Issues**
-   - **Problem**: Mode-specific behavior not applying correctly
+   - **Problem**: MapNavigationController not properly integrated with React components
    - **Solution**:
-     - Check that currentNavigationMode state is correctly updated
+     - Ensure MapClickHandlerWithController is included in the MapContainer
-     - Verify that map handlers have access to current mode
+     - Verify that navigationController has been initialized before use
-     - Add console logging to track mode changes
+     - Check console logs to track controller initialization

 2. **Map Reference Issues**
    - **Problem**: Map reference (mapRef) not properly set or accessed
    - **Solution**:
      - Ensure map reference is correctly captured in whenCreated
      - Verify that mapRef.current exists before trying to use it
-     - Implement fallback behaviors when map reference is not available
+     - Use the navigation controller for all map operations

 3. **Coordinate Issues**
    - **Problem**: Invalid coordinates passed to map methods